Mary Reader

 Posts

-Inequality starts before birth - so child benefits should too
+Inequality starts before birth - so child benefits should too (The Guardian)

 By the time children start school in the UK, those from low-income backgrounds are already an average of four months behind their peers in terms of educational development.
 The gap only widens from there.